Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Tannakian group for diagonal objects

 We compute the corresponding exponential sums to see the concrete meaning of the theorem in this case.
 For $n\geq 1$ and $\chag{\chi}{a}\in\charg{G}(k_n)$, we have the formula

 For $\chi$ non-trivial, extended by $\chi(0)=0$, this is equal to

 \end{example}

 In order to complete the determination of the tannakian group in the situation of Theorem~\ref{th-sld}, we need to compute the tannakian determinant of~$M$.
-There are various tools to do this: \begin{enumerate} \item one can attempt to compare the tannakian determinants for $M$ (supported on a line) with those on~$\Gg_m$, which can often be computed using the results of Katz~\cite{mellin}; \item one can use the relation between the tannakian determinant at $\chag{\chi}{a}$ and the determinant of Frobenius acting on the cohomology group $H^0_c(G_{\bar{k}}, M_{\chag{\chi}{a}})$.
-The latter determinant may often be computed using the theory of local epsilon factors of Deligne.
-We will not give explicit examples here, but we perform a computation of this kind in Section~\ref{sec-variance} (see Proposition~\ref{pr-infinite-order-variance}). \end{enumerate}
+There are various tools to do this: \begin{enumerate} \item one can attempt to compare the tannakian determinants for $M$ (supported on a line) with those on~$\Gg_m$, which can often be computed using the results of Katz~\cite{mellin}; \item one can use the relation between the tannakian determinant at $\chag{\chi}{a}$ and the determinant of Frobenius acting on the cohomology group

+(with notation as above).
+The latter determinant (on a curve) may often be computed using the theory of local epsilon factors of Deligne and Laumon (see Appendix~\ref{ch-app-product}).
+We will not give explicit examples here, but we perform a computation of this kind in Chapter~\ref{sec-variance} (see Proposition~\ref{pr-infinite-order-variance}). \end{enumerate}

 As an example of the first approach, we have for instance the following criterion: